Guides

 How Abstract API Handles IP Address Validation in PHP

-- Enriches data with corporate context like ASN, company name, and connection type.
+• It provides corporate context, which includes the ASN, company name, and connection type.

-- First, sign up at Abstract API and create an IP Intelligence application to obtain your API key.
+• Sign up at abstractapi.com and create an IP Intelligence application to get your API key.

-- Use Composer to require Guzzle or another PSR-18 client already in your stack.
+• Use composer to require guzzlehttp/guzzle, or use any PSR-18 client already in your stack.

-- Add an environment variable for your key.
+• Add an environment variable: ABSTRACT_IP_KEY=YOUR_API_KEY.
 You should never hard-code secrets.

-- Call the GET endpoint with your key and the target IP address.
+• Call the GET endpoint at https://ip-intelligence.abstractapi.com/v1/ with your API key and the target IP address.

 Sample IP Address Validation Implementation with Abstract API

-The PHP code below sends a GET request to the API endpoint.
-It includes your private API key and the IP address you want to check.
-The code sets a two-second timeout and then decodes the JSON response into a PHP array.
-It then checks the security flags to see if the IP address has a history of abuse or comes from a proxy.
+The PHP code below uses a Guzzle client to send a GET request to the Abstract API endpoint.
+It passes the API key from an environment variable and the IP address "8.8.8.8" as query parameters.
+The code then decodes the JSON response into a PHP associative array.

 $client = new \GuzzleHttp\Client();